14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/black-cherry-original-candle?variant=42443939381329)
     Availability: Available
     Price: $64.95 USD
-- [Candy Corn Original Candle](https://affinatiliving.com/products/candy-corn-original-candle): Candy Corn Original Candle – 10 oz Celebrate the sweetness of the season with our Candy Corn Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The nostalgic scent blends creamy vanilla, buttery caramel, and a hint of honey for a deliciously playful aroma.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a festive, candy-sweet touch to your fall decor or Halloween celebrations.
-Burn Time – 60–70 Hours
+- [Candy Corn Original Candle](https://affinatiliving.com/products/candy-corn-original-candle): Candy Corn Original Candle – 10 oz Candy Corn is sweet, playful, and nostalgic.
+Creamy vanilla and sugary notes create a lighthearted scent that feels fun and festive.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Sweet SugarMiddle Notes: Creamy VanillaBase Notes: Soft Candy Notes Perfect for fall décor and seasonal fun, this candle adds a cheerful touch to any space.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:16Z
   Vendor: Affinati
   Product Type:
   Availability: Available